 - The project holds free eye camps which treat hundreds of poor villagers suffering from cataracts and other eye complaints.
 A very moving article about one particular eye camp can be found here

-- VRI supported a local village to start its own secondary school.
+- VRI supported a local village to start its own secondary school at Jafar Pur.
 This venture was initiated by the villagers themselves, who were concerned that there was no local school for their children.
-We will continue to support this school until it is self-financing.
+With our support this is now a recognised high school with good classrooms and toilets.

-- Electricity and fans were installed in the local primary school to provide comfort during the very hot summer months.
+- Electricity and fans were installed in the APK primary school to provide comfort during the very hot summer months.

 - We contributed to the costs of building a hostel for the degree college and washrooms, toilets and a new hand pump.

-- We support the costs of running the annual science fair, a lively and popular participative event which presents science, health and technology issues to school students.
+- We support the costs of running the annual science fair, a lively and popular participative event which presents science, health and technology issues to visitors from villages and other schools.